Duke Buchan

-Richard Duke Buchan III (born July 3, 1963) is an American financier, diplomat, farmer and philanthropist.
+Richard Duke Buchan III (born July 3, 1963) is an American financier, diplomat, farmer and philanthropist serving as the United States Ambassador to Morocco since 2025.

 He is the founder and CEO of Hunter Global Investors, a private investment management firm.
-He served as the United States Ambassador to Spain and Andorra from 2017 to 2021.
+He served as the United States Ambassador to Spain and Andorra from 2017 to 2021, after which he became the finance chair of the Republican National Committee from 2022 to 2025.

 Early life and education

-Buchan grew up near Henderson, North Carolina on his family's tobacco and cattle farms.
+A native of North Carolina, Buchan was born on July 3, 1963, and grew up near Henderson on his family's tobacco and cattle farms.
 He received a BA in economics and Spanish from the University of North Carolina at Chapel Hill (UNC-CH) in 1985, and an MBA from Harvard Business School in 1991.

 At UNC-CH, Buchan was enrolled in the university's study abroad program at the University of Seville, Spain from 1983 to 1984 and also studied at the University of Valencia in 1980.
-He later commented on his studies in Spain: "The study of the Spanish language, literature and cultures provided me a passport to a world outside the U.S. and instilled in me a global perspective."
+In 2012, regarding his studies in Spain, Buchan said, "The study of the Spanish language, literature and cultures provided me a passport to a world outside the U.S. and instilled in me a global perspective."

-Career: Global Finance
+Global finance career

 In the early 1990s, Buchan started his investment banking career.
-From 1992 to 1997, he was an investment banker at Merrill Lynch.
-There he specialized in global corporate finance, and mergers and acquisitions in the financial services sector in Latin America, the United States and Europe.
+From 1992 to 1997, he was an investment banker at Merrill Lynch, where he specialized in global corporate finance, and mergers and acquisitions in the financial services sector in Latin America, the United States and Europe.
+In 1997, Buchan joined hedge fund Maverick Capital, where he handled its investments in banks and financial services companies.

 In 2001, Buchan founded Hunter Global Investors in New York City.
 In 2007, Hunter had approximately US$1.5 billion assets under management.
-After beating U.S. stocks by 46 percent between 2001 and March 2011, Buchan closed one of his funds in December 2011 due to losses stemming from the European debt crisis, and returned money to investors.
+He beat U.S. stocks by 46 percent between 2001 and March 2011.
+Buchan closed one of his funds in December 2011 due to losses stemming from the European debt crisis, and returned money to investors.
 He converted Hunter Global Investors into a family office to manage his family's assets, and continues to manage two funds, which invest in various industries, including real estate.
+In 2024, Buchan and his wife Hannah built about 1,500 apartments in the South through their business.